By DARLA SALAY Special Sections Writer for the Bucks County Courior Times

 The shape of the pieces hints a more relaxed feel in the kitchen.
 “Every corner of the piece is a place to lean against.
 At parties people tend to wind up in the kitchen.
 With these pieces you have many corners to lean on and you can enjoy the feel of the furniture,” he said.

 Because the pieces are independent, styles can be mingled.
 “You don’t have to worry about matching everything.
 For example, you can use granite where you really need it, around the cooktop or oven, and the sink could have a different countertop.”

-YesterTec markets to retailers and others in the trade such as kitchen designers, architects, interior designers and builders.
-Individual customers can view the units in YesterTec’s showroom on Spring Valley Road in Upper Saucon Township, but they need a designer if they decide to buy.
-He said the designer will measure and determine the client’s needs and coordinate the job.
+YesterTec markets to individual homeowners and others in the trade such as kitchen designers, architects, interior designers and builders.
+Customers can view the units in YesterTec’s showroom in Catasauqua, PA.

 Most manufacturers appliances fit the workstations.
 “We can use many manufacturers appliances,” he said.
 “That was a big consideration for us.”